Plaza Suite (film): Critical reception

+On Rotten Tomatoes, Plaza Suite holds a rating of 67%, based on 21 reviews.

-Vincent Canby of The New York Times called the film "an aggressively tiresome movie," writing that in the transition from stage to screen, "I don't have the feeling that anything much has been lost, but rather that nothing much was ever there."
-Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and wrote, "Well written, directed and acted, 'Plaza Suite' is one of the most diverting films of the year."
-Arthur D. Murphy of Variety called the film an "excellent adaptation" of the play, with "generally very good direction."
-Charles Champlin of the Los Angeles Times called the film "a bright, diverting comedy" that was "enriched by not one but four stop-the-presses performances."
+Vincent Canby of The New York Times called the film "an aggressively tiresome movie", writing that in the transition from stage to screen, "I don't have the feeling that anything much has been lost, but rather that nothing much was ever there".

+Gene Siskel of the Chicago Tribune gave the film 3½ stars out of four, and wrote, "Well written, directed and acted, 'Plaza Suite' is one of the most diverting films of the year".

+Arthur D. Murphy of Variety called the film an "excellent adaptation" of the play, with "generally very good direction".

+Charles Champlin of the Los Angeles Times called the film "a bright, diverting comedy" that was "enriched by not one but four stop-the-presses performances".

 Megan Rosenfeld of The Washington Post stated that "what was amusing on the stage looks stiff and unfunny on the screen.
 The three playlets that make up the script get progressively worse, going from bad to terrible to execrable."

 Tom Milne of The Monthly Film Bulletin wrote, "Some pleasantly witty dialogue and sound performances make Plaza Suite a relatively painless experience, though Arthur Hiller's direction is killingly dull, and the very theatricality of the whole conception makes it look dangerously thin and pointless as a film."

-In a retrospective review, Channel 4 calls the film "a fine, if rather dated comedy, a kooky document of its times, and a clever meditation upon the effects of time upon love."
-On Rotten Tomatoes, Plaza Suite holds a rating of 70% from 20 reviews.